 - Talking to external agencies who can support in identifying specific needs.

 - Working with health professionals who may have already identified needs and health issues.

 - Talking to pupils themselves.
 They often know when they need additional support.

 How will the school support my child?

-The progress of every child is monitored by class teachers, senior staff and the Senco.
+The progress of every child is monitored by class teachers, senior staff and the SENCo.
 If pupils fail to make progress they will be given personalised, targeted support.
-This support will be recorded on an Individual Privision Map (IPM) which we will share with you and your child.
-These are written by the classteacher in collaboration with the Senco and any other professionals working with your child.
+This support will be recorded on a Pupil Passport (PP) which we will share with you and your child.
+These are written by the class teacher in collaboration with the SENCo and any other professionals working with your child.

 Support could include: